-60 years of Contemporary Realism in Art.
+60 years of Traditional Realism in Art.

 In the 1940's as the art world moved toward modern interpretations, Harriet R. Lumis, artist and resident of Springfield MA wanted to promote the study and appreciation of traditional realism in art.